 Book at the Very Last Minute

-Wait it out until 24 hours before you want to travel and if a fare drops, book it!
+Wait until 24 hours before you want to travel, and if a fare drops, book it!
 Fares sometimes fall, and you may get lucky.

 Still, there are plenty of last-minute deals out there.
 You simply have to look for them.

 Finding last-minute flight deals can be a difficult task.
 It takes time, flexibility, and the ability to think outside of the box.
-If you use our ten tips to help you book a last-minute flight deal, you will increase your opportunities to travel.
+Using our ten tips to help you book a last-minute flight deal will increase your opportunities to travel.

 - Angel Fire Resort and Angel Fire, New Mexico Winter Review and Video